 The college closed its doors in 1988, partly due to a teacher's strike, however, Primary and music classes were still taught on campus until 1994.

-In its day, Alma College had students from as far away as Australia, India, Hong Kong, Mexico, Japan and the Caribbean.
+In its day, Alma College had students from as far away as Australia, India, Hong Kong, Mexico, Japan and the Caribbean, many of whose parents were Diplomats.

 Following its closure, as it stood empty, the school building was used as a set for several movie productions, including "Silent Hill" (interior shots), its image was used in the 2009 film "Orphan" and the 1997 made-for-TV movie, "Mr. Headmistress"